mgks/Android-SmartWebView/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Requirement
-The project requires minimum Android API 16+ (4.1 JellyBean) SDK to test.
+The project requires minimum Android API 19+ (4.4 KitKat) SDK to test.
 And you can use any development software of your choice, I used Android Studio making this.

 ### Test Run
 Try rebuilding the project on your programming environment, once you are done fixing any error (incase if one came up), you'll be ready to look into the project.